Service Mesh

 Core Philosophy

 A service mesh provides a dedicated infrastructure layer for handling service-to-service communication in microservices architectures.
-By moving networking concerns — encryption, load balancing, retries, observability — out of application code and into sidecar proxies, the mesh enables consistent behavior across all services regardless of language or framework.
-The application focuses on business logic; the mesh handles the plumbing.
+By moving networking concerns --- encryption, load balancing, retries, observability --- out of application code and into sidecar proxies, the mesh enables consistent behavior across all services regardless of language or framework.
+The critical insight is that a mesh trades application complexity for operational complexity.
+That trade is worth making when you have enough services that implementing retries, mTLS, and tracing in each one individually becomes unsustainable.
+For fewer than 10 services, a mesh is usually premature optimization.

 Key Techniques